Joseph Bazalgette: Awards and memorials

-Bazalgette was knighted in 1875, and elected President of the Institution of Civil Engineers in 1883.
+Knighted by Queen Victoria in 1875, Bazalgette was elected President of the Institution of Civil Engineers in 1883.

-A Greater London Council blue plaque commemorates Bazalgette at 17 Hamilton Terrace in St John's Wood in North London, and he is also commemorated by a formal monument on the Victoria Embankment by the River Thames in central London.
-In July 2020, it was announced that a new public space west of Blackfriars Bridge, formed following construction of the Thames Tideway Scheme, would be named the Bazalgette Embankment.
+A Greater London Council blue plaque commemorates him at 17 Hamilton Terrace in St John's Wood in North London, as well as a formal monument on the Victoria Embankment by the River Thames in central London.
+In July 2020, the City of London Corporation announced that a new public space west of Blackfriars Bridge, formed following construction of the Thames Tideway Scheme, would be named the Bazalgette Embankment.

 Dulwich College has a scholarship in his name either for design and technology or for mathematics and science.